Remigius van Leemput: Life

 Van Leemput gained a prominent position in the London art world.
 He became an art dealer and a major collector of paintings and drawings.
 After the execution of Charles I of England in 1649, his art collection was broken up and sold off in order to repay the debtors of the former king.
 Van Leemput was active as a buyer of artworks sold off from the royal collection.
 He acquired 35 paintings and sculptures from the sale of the collection over a period of six months.
 He purchased works from Titian, Giorgione, Correggio and Andrea del Sarto.
 He was able to acquire the famous equestrian portrait by van Dyck of Charles I with M. de St Antoine.
 He tried to sell the painting in Antwerp but was unsuccessful because his asking price of 1,500 guineas was too high.
 It is possible that he was in fact trying to sell a copy of the portrait he had made himself.
 After the Restoration in 1660, the painting was still with him.
 It was recovered from him for Charles II through legal proceedings.

 His son Giovanni Remigio later became a copyist in Rome, and his daughter Mary also became an artist and married Thomas Streater, the brother of the artist Robert Streater.

-Remigius van Leemput died in London.
+Remigius van Leemput died in London on 4 November 1675 and was buried on 9 November 1675 at St. Paul's, Covent Garden.
+His extensive collection of works of art was sold at Somerset House on 14 May 1677.